Researchers have found a pathway for neuron repair that indicate repairing brain connections

 “By cutting off all the dendrites, the cells would no longer be able to receive information, and we expected they might die.
 We were amazed to find that the cells don’t die.
 Instead, they regrow the dendrites completely and much more quickly than they regrow axons.
 Within a few hours they’ll start regrowing dendrites, and after a couple of days, they have almost their entire arbor.
 It’s very exciting — these cells are extremely robust.”

-Moreover, it appears that dendrite regeneration happens independently of axon regeneration.
-When Rolls and her colleagues blocked the key signaling molecules that are required for axon regeneration in all animals, they found that dendrites were unaffected and continued to regrow.
-“This means that, not only do these neurons have an incredible ability to generate, they have two different regeneration pathways: one for axons and one for dendrites,” she said.
-“Because it has not even been clear that dendrites can regenerate, it’s a complete open question about what might be involved in that process.
+Furthermore, it looks as though dendrite regeneration happens independently of axon regeneration.
+Rolls and her colleagues blocked the key signaling molecules that are required for axon regeneration in all animals.
+The results they found were that dendrites were unaffected and continued to regrow.
+“This means that, not only do these neurons have an incredible ability to generate, they have two different regeneration pathways: one for axons and one for dendrites.
+Because it has not even been clear that dendrites can regenerate, it’s a complete open question about what might be involved in that process.”

 Resource